Gun PowderGunpowder, Nitre with sulphur and charcoal, Gun.

-Below are the strongest indications of Gun Powder in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Gun Powder in traditional homeopathic usage, not approved by the FDA.

 Nitre with sulphur and charcoal — 2X trit.
 “Blood-poisoning.”
 Septic suppuration.
 Protractive against wound infection.
 Antidote to Ivy and Primula rash Clarke.
 HERPES FACIALIS; crops of boils.
 Carbuncles.
 Osteomyelitis.